ojadeyemi/USPORTS-BBALL-WEBAPP/CONTRIBUTING.md

 Please follow the existing code style and conventions used in the project.
 Consistent coding style makes the codebase easier to maintain and understand for everyone.

 ## Reporting Issues
-If you encounter any bugs, issues, or have suggestions for improvements, please open an issue on the GitHub repository.
-Provide as much detail as possible, including steps to reproduce the issue if applicable.
+If you find any bugs or issues or have suggestions for improvements, please open an issue in the GitHub repository.
+Provide as much information as possible, including steps for reproducing the problem if applicable.

 ## License
 By contributing to the USPORTS BASKETBALL WEB APP, you agree that your contributions will be licensed under the MIT License.
-See the LICENSE file for details.
+See the [`LICENSE`](LICENSE) file for details.

 Thank you for contributing and helping make it even better!